pepperkit/tabasco/README.md

 The arguments are:
 	 file 	 a file name
-	 docx 	 a file output format DOCX (if not set default is TXT) size 	 an expected file size (in bytes by default) kb 	 flag set a size unit as KiB mb 	 flag set a size unit as MiB lang 	 choose a language, supported: ru, latin (default "ru")
+	 docx 	 a file output format DOCX (if not set default is TXT) size 	 an expected content size (in bytes by default) kb 	 flag set a size unit as KiB mb 	 flag set a size unit as MiB lang 	 choose a language, supported: ru, latin (default "ru")